Leila Tong: Personal life

 Kong married Desmond Tang in 2010.
 The couple met during a collaboration of the stage play, Popcorn Killer (爆谷殺人狂), and dated for three years.
 Kong uploaded a photo of herself and Tang on Weibo on 10 September 2010 to announce their engagement, with the comment "To all my good friends, thank you all for being by my side to witness my growth.
 I want to tell everyone now that I am preparing to step into another phase in my life!
 I am announcing to everyone, I am getting married!"
 The couple announced that they would not hold a wedding banquet, but would celebrate with a meal with family on both sides.
 In March 2011, she gave birth to a baby boy, Chun Chun.
-In January 2015, Kong announced the birth of her second child, a baby girl delivered via caesarian section.
+In January 2015, Kong announced the birth of her second child, a baby girl delivered via caesarean section.
 However, in 2017, they divorced.

 Kong is an advocate for animal welfare and environmental conservation.
 In order to properly reflect her position, she converted to a vegetarian diet in 2013.